imgag/ngs-bits/doc/GSvar/encrypt_settings.md

 	ngsd_pass = "encrypted:AwtUTQrbAFKiDzc="

-# GSvar cient/server handshake
+# GSvar client/server handshake

-In addition to the enrypting settings, the `CRYPT_KEY` is used for a handshake between GSvar cient and server.
+`CRYPT_KEY` is no longer used for a handshake between the client application and the server.
-Communincation between client and sever will be refused if the `CRYPT_KEYs` of client and server do not match.

 --